OlivierLD/raspberry-coffee/Monitor.Battery/README.md

 It also requires a server - which we will call an IoT server - where events will be published, from the Raspberry PI in our case.
-Then whatever client understanding the protocol(s) available on the server can read those event, and get the corresponding data.
+Then whatever client understanding the protocol(s) available on the server can read those events, and get the corresponding data.
 More and more IoT servers support the MQTT protocol (Message Queuing Telemetry Transport).
 `Mosquitto` runs fine on the Raspberry PI, look [here](http://hackaday.com/2016/05/09/minimal-mqtt-building-a-broker/) to see how to install it.